zmdominguez/zmdominguez.github.io/_posts/2020-11-19-todo-detector.md

 )
 ```

-The last parameter required by `create` is an [`Implementation`](https://cs.android.com/android-studio/platform/tools/base/+/mirror-goog-studio-master-dev:lint/libs/lint-api/src/main/java/com/android/tools/lint/detector/api/Implementation.java) that maps the issue being reported with the detector responsible for finding that issue.
+The last parameter required by `Issue.create()` is an [`Implementation`](https://cs.android.com/android-studio/platform/tools/base/+/mirror-goog-studio-master-dev:lint/libs/lint-api/src/main/java/com/android/tools/lint/detector/api/Implementation.java) that maps the issue being reported with the detector responsible for finding that issue.

 An `Implementation` requires a [`Scope`](https://cs.android.com/android-studio/platform/tools/base/+/mirror-goog-studio-master-dev:lint/libs/lint-api/src/main/java/com/android/tools/lint/detector/api/Scope.kt) -- which tells Lint what kind of files our implementation is interested in.